wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     (2) The certificate shall be signed and attested in the manner specified in [section 9][12] for applications for approval.

-    (3) If the Registrar-General is satisfied that any person so nominated is of good character and otherwise qualified to act as a marriage celebrant, and that the provisions of this Act in respect of the submission of his name have been complied with, he shall enter the name of the person on the list.
+    (3) If the Registrar-General is satisfied that any person so nominated is of good character and otherwise qualified to act as a marriage celebrant, and that the provisions of this Act in respect of the submission of his or her name have been complied with, he or she shall enter the name of the person on the list.

-    (4) If the Registrar-General fails or refuses to enter in the list the name of any person nominated pursuant to this section he shall, if required to do so by any signatory to the certificate accompanying the person's nomination, refer the nomination to the Minister, who may direct the Registrar-General to enter the person's name in the list, and in that case the Registrar-General shall forthwith enter the person's name in the list.
+    (4) If the Registrar-General fails or refuses to enter in the list the name of any person nominated pursuant to this section he or she shall, if required to do so by any signatory to the certificate accompanying the person's nomination, refer the nomination to the Minister, who may direct the Registrar-General to enter the person's name in the list, and in that case the Registrar-General shall forthwith enter the person's name in the list.

     Section 10: replaced, on 1 January 1977, by [section 3(1)][107] of the Marriage Amendment Act 1976 (1976 No 8).